 Christmas stockings are a wonderful tradition.
 When we were kids we didn’t actually have a stocking, we had a pillowcase!
 On Christmas morning my brother and I would wake up and there at the end of the bed would be a pillowcase filled with gifts.

-Whether your little ones have a sock, a stocking or a pillowcase I thought I’d round up some stocking stuffers for toddlers to inspire us this Christmas.
+Whether your little ones have a sock, a stocking or a pillowcase I thought I’d round up some stocking stuffers for toddler girls and boys to inspire us this Christmas!

 Small musical instruments make great stocking stuffers for toddlers, I’ll leave it up to you whether you think it’s a good idea for them to have something to make a noise with on Christmas morning!

-It’s always wonderful to have something crafty in a stocking, especially if it’s something your toddler can do to entertain themselves while dinner is cooking.
+It’s always wonderful to have something crafty in a stocking, especially if it’s something your toddler can do to entertain themselves while you are making dinner.

 My two toddlers love to play with little people and animals.
-Master J is a big fan of farm animals and often takes a cow with him wherever we go!
-Miss E has a little plush kitten in a carrier that she likes to take out and put back over and over…
+My boy toddler is a big fan of farm animals and often takes a cow with him wherever we go!
+My girl toddler has a little plush kitten in a carrier that she likes to take out and put back over and over…

-I think gifts that a child can use at mealtimes are a great idea and make perfect stocking stuffers for toddlers.
+I think gifts that a child can use at mealtimes are a great idea and make perfect stocking stuffers for toddler girls and boys.